Table of Contents

 1. Paprika

-Advantages: Enhances color and flavor without overpowering other spices.
+Advantages: Enhances color without overpowering other spices.

 2. Garlic Powder

-Features: Provides a rich, savory base to any dry rub.
+Features: Provides savory base for dry rubs.

 3. Onion Powder

-Features: Adds a subtle sweetness and umami flavor.
+Features: Adds subtle sweetness and umami depth.

-Advantages: Complements other spices and enhances overall flavor profile.
+Advantages: Complements other spices for balanced flavor.

 4. Brown Sugar